 Students attending John Paul II Catholic High School are expected to be appropriately dressed.
 A student’s attire should reflect the Christian values of modesty and respect for the individual person and the school community at all times while on campus and at all school-sponsored activities.

 Students must come dressed for school (they cannot dress at their locker or in the bathroom) and are expected to abide by the dress code at all times during the school day.
 Students are required to comply with all staff instructions regarding dress and appearance.
 If a student is not following dress code guidelines, the appropriate disciplinary action will be applied.
-Questions about this policy should be directed to the main office.
+Questions about this policy should be directed to the dean of students.

 Staff reserves the right to determine at any time if any piece of clothing, jewelry, or anything worn by the student is unacceptable in the school environment and may ask the student to change or remove it.